 Because each state’s laws are so different, it is important to find out the requirements that govern your home state.
 Legal requirements change often, and Internet webpages and school division offices often have inaccurate or out-of-date information about homeschooling laws.
-Your state homeschool organization is usually the best resource for the most accurate, up-to-date information about the laws in your state.
-If you do not have a state homeschool organization, consult your local homeschool support group for information on your state’s laws.
+Your statewide homeschool organization, like VaHomeschoolers, is usually the best resource for the most accurate, up-to-date information about the laws in your state.

 Accurate and up-to-date information about the legal requirements for homeschooling is vital for homeschooling parents and families considering home education.
 Understanding what homeschooling families are and are not required to do in order to comply with the law is the best foundation for safeguarding homeschooling freedoms.